 Besides the potential of earning university/college credits while still in high school, there are added benefits to taking Advanced Placement courses.
 Students learn to challenge themselves, foster critical thinking and inquiry-based lab skill, and develop advanced study habits, while saving money on university/college tuition.
-AP courses may be used towards district and provincial scholarships.
 Are Advanced Placement courses right for you?

 If you are a highly motivated and curious student with a good grade point average, strong reading and writing skills, and are pursuing post secondary education at a university or college, Advanced Placement courses would be a great fit for your Grade 12 course selections.
-Advanced Placement Biology 12 (Anatomy & Physiology 12) (ABIO12) Prerequisite: MLFSC 11 YouTube Link: https://youtu.be/AX4mpWQm8go This is a university level course which will provide you with credit for Grade 12 Anatomy and Physiology as well as potential credit and/or placement into second year university biology after successful completion of a College Board Exam in May.
-(Placement criteria varies by institution.)
-The course focuses on four big ideas in Biology.
-It examines how the process of evolution drives the diversity and unity of all life on earth.
-It explores how biological systems utilize energy and molecular building blocks to grow, reproduce, and maintain dynamic homeostasis; how living systems retrieve, transmit, and respond to information essential to life processes, and the complex properties of how biological systems interact.
-Students perform inquiry-based biology labs while working with precision biological equipment such as wave-length molecular spectrophotometers, micropipettes, DNA fingerprinting, genetic studies on plants and fruit flies as well as performing gene transfers from one organism to another.
-Students will also learn to interpret primary research papers from respected scientific journals supporting biological concepts studied in class.
-Advanced Placement Computer Science Principles 12 (ACSP12) Prerequisite: Minimum of 73% in Math Foundations & Pre-Calculus 10
+Advanced Placement Biology 12 (Anatomy & Physiology 12) (ABIO12) Prerequisite: MLFSC 11 This eight-credit course focuses on the anatomy & physiology of body systems, along with the four big ideas from the internationally recognized AP Biology course.
+Using curricular AP science practices, students will explore how the process of evolution drives the diversity and unity of life; how biological systems use energy & molecular building blocks to grow, reproduce, & maintain dynamic homeostasis; how living systems store, retrieve, transmit, and respond to information essential to life processes, & how biological systems interact & exhibit complex properties.
+In addition to the extensive dissection of the fetal pig, students will design and perform inquiry-based biology experiments as they collect, analyze, and interpret data to draw conclusions and compare their findings to peer reviewed scholarly researched papers.
+Students will have the opportunity to work with precision biological equipment such as wavelength molecular spectrophotometers, micropipettes, DNA fingerprinting, and more.
+Students will be given access to the AP Classroom app to review and access their progress throughout the course.
+For more information about this course, please email Catherine.Fillis@sd5.bc.ca.

-This is a computer course for those who are not necessarily computer savvy.
-AP Computer Science Principles offers students a panoramic understanding of computing practices.
-If you did well in Foundations and Pre-Calculus 10 (73% or higher) and are in Grade 11 (imagine being in Grade 11 and getting College credit), this is the course for you!
-You can come into the course not knowing anything about computers and leave with a working App on your own iPhone and College credit.
-This course will provide you with a foundation of programming in Swift, which is the language used by all Apple devices (iPhone, iPad, Mac, Apple Watch, Apple TV) and can lead to a very lucrative career.
-Advanced Placement English Language and Composition (AEN12) Prerequisite: An English Language Arts 11 This survey course teaches the elements of argument and composition, developing critical reading and writing skills.
+Advanced Placement English Language and Composition (AEN12) Prerequisite: An English Language Arts 11 This survey course, geared towards students who will attend post-secondary, teaches the elements of argument and composition, developing critical reading and writing skills.
 Texts will include non-fiction works from various periods and students will write essays with different aims; for example, to explain an idea, argue a point or persuade the reader of something.
 Learned skills will include reading closely, analyzing and interpreting text in addition to evaluating a source of information.
 Drafting and revising writing that includes evidence-based arguments will also be a focus.
-Students will have the option of writing the Advanced Placement exam in May which may allow students to receive university credit for an introductory literary analysis course if the exam score is high enough to meet the standard.
-This course does not meet the English Language Arts 12 requirements for the 2018 Grad Program.
-French Immersion Students must complete six courses in the French Immersion Program to be eligible for a dual Dogwood Graduation Diploma
+Students will have the option of writing the Advanced Placement exam in May which may allow students to receive university credit for an introductory literary analysis course if the exam score is high enough to meet the standard. \\This course does not meet the English Language Arts 12 requirements for the 2023 Grad Program.
+French Immersion \Students must complete six courses in the French Immersion Program to be eligible for a dual Dogwood Graduation Diploma\